 |User Connection Properties||Defines how your SQL Sentry client connects to a monitored server for the current user.
 These properties can vary for each client in your environment.
 The SQL Sentry client only connects directly to a monitored server under specific scenarios.
 For more information about the scenarios and specific security requirements, see the Client Security topic.|

 |Monitoring Service Connection Properties||Defines how the SQL Sentry monitoring service connects to the selected server.
 The setting can be applied from any SQL Sentry client.
 Right-click on the instance, and then select Monitoring Service Connection Properties to configure the monitoring service connection.
 For more information, see the Monitoring Service Security topic.|

 Within the connection properties window, there are several properties that can be changed:

-Note: All of these settings are available for SQL Server, Oracle, and SharePoint instances.
+Note: All of these settings are available for SQL Server instances.
 SSAS instances only offer the Port setting.
 Targets offer the Access Level setting.